carloslfu/carloslfu/README.md

   mixture-of-experts model on a 48 GB Mac, streamed from SSD.
 One Swift binary, and every number ships with its measurement.
 - [db.md](https://github.com/carloslfu/db.md): the open standard for
   databases in plain markdown files.
-[Sevra](https://www.sevrahq.com) is its managed home.

 I help teams run open models on hardware they already own, and fix production agent workflows that fail in ways nobody can reproduce.